Brendan Malone: Coaching career

 Malone was named an assistant coach at Fordham on April 5, 1976.
 He also served in a similar capacity at the collegiate level with Yale (1977–1978), and Syracuse (1978–1984 under Jim Boeheim) before becoming head coach at Rhode Island from 1984 to 1986.

 Malone then got his first NBA coaching job as an assistant for the New York Knicks in 1986 and served two seasons in the staffs of head coaches Hubie Brown, Bob Hill, and Rick Pitino.
 In 1988, Malone joined the Detroit Pistons as an assistant coach under Chuck Daly.
 Malone stayed in Detroit until 1995 and also coached under Ron Rothstein in the 1992–93 season and Don Chaney from 1993 to 1995.
 Malone helped coach the Pistons to the 1989 and 1990 NBA championship titles.

 Malone was named as the first head coach (1995–96) of the Toronto Raptors, one of two 1995 NBA expansion teams in Canada.
 Malone was appointed the job by the Raptors' general manager of the time, Isiah Thomas.
 Malone was long considered the NBA's leading authority on defending Michael Jordan, particularly after orchestrating Detroit Piston defenses that kept Jordan's Bulls out of the NBA Finals for some time.
 Malone only lasted one season as head coach of the Raptors, going 21–61, but handed the championship Bulls one of their few losses that season.
 Following his time with the Raptors, Malone served as an assistant coach with the Indiana Pacers, New York Knicks, Detroit Pistons and as a consultant with the Seattle SuperSonics.
 He was the interim head coach of the Cleveland Cavaliers in 2004–05.

 On July 3, 2007, Malone was one of four assistants hired to serve under new Orlando Magic head coach Stan Van Gundy.
-On June 25, 2013, he was hired as an assistant coach for the Sacramento Kings, under new head coach Mike Malone, his son, who himself was hired earlier that month.
+On June 25, 2013, he was hired as an assistant coach for the Sacramento Kings, under new head coach Michael Malone, his son, who himself was hired earlier that month.
 However, on October 23, 2013, his resignation was announced, with the "rigors of coaching in the NBA" cited as the reason.
 On May 30, 2014, Malone was one of three assistants hired to serve under new Detroit Pistons head coach Stan Van Gundy.
+On June 15, 2016, Malone became a scout in the New York region for the Pistons, giving up his assistant job in the process.

+Death

+Brendan Malone died on October 10, 2023, at the age of 88.